Jacquesvw/PhocaCart-BtcpayServer-Plugin/README.md

 ## Instructions

-For detailed installation and configuration instructions, please refer to the [BTCPay Plugin Instructions](docs/INSTRUCTIONS.md).
+For detailed installation and configuration instructions, please refer to the [INSTRUCTIONS](docs/INSTRUCTIONS.md).

 ## License